decentralizedintelligencenetwork/.github/profile/README.md

 # Decentralized Intelligence Network (DIN)

 > [!IMPORTANT]
-> We are currently supported by a few small grants but are actively seeking additional funding to continue our work.
->
 > If you believe in our mission to build a future that fosters humanity and human flourishing, please contact **abrahamnash@protonmail.com** to learn more. *(Abraham Nash, PhD student in Human-Centered Computing, University of Oxford — [profile](https://www.cs.ox.ac.uk/people/abraham.nash/))*

 The **Decentralized Intelligence Network (DIN)** is a fully decentralized protocol built for EVM-compatible blockchains.
 It enables secure collaboration in AI development and monetization of data through Federated Learning (FL), creating an open, transparent ecosystem for AI and data-driven markets.
 DIN allows AI models to be trained without relying on centralized Web2.0 data silos or third-party gatekeepers, empowering data owners and fostering self-sovereign economies.